-Finally, the cost for two separate structures was found to be comparable to the cost for a single shared crossing.
+Finally, the cost for two separate trail and wildlife crossing structures was found to be comparable to the cost for a single shared crossing.
 Having separate crossings was also supported by project partners, including CDFW, Bay Area Ridge Trail Council, County Parks, VTA, and the public, based on extensive agency review and public input.